WilsonMcC/.github.io/index.md

 ## Welcome to my portfolio!

 My name is Wilson and I'm a current student attending NECC!
-Below I have listed my projects.
+Below I have provided various projects I have worked on during my semesters.

-### Markdown
+###Class

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for